TheTechnobear/Orac/Norns/readme.txt

 ## midi devices
-it is recommend you use amidiauto to ensure that midi devices are connected to Pure Data automatically
+it is recommend you use amidiauto to ensure that midi devices are connected to Pure Data automatically however sidekick also has the ability to run a script before (pre-patch.sh) and after (post-patch.sh) a patch is run, so you could place aconnect commands in these to establish connections

+## manually reverting to always starting norns
+sudo systemctl disable sidekick.target sudo systemctl enable norns.target reboot

+## uninstalling sidekick
+if you uninstall sidekick, then when you reboot norns will start on booting as before